AlexanderWyss/discord-bot-node/README.md

-# Discord Bot with Webinterface
+# Discord Music Bot with Webinterface

 Build the server first then the client.
 View Dockerfile.